Matthew-Parsons/CST-8916-A2/README.md

 # Use Case Analysis
 ## Case 1:
+A company wants to build a low-latency stock trading platform. their requirements for it are that it must be able to;
+- Ingest millions of stock market events per second from multiple exchanges
+- Perform real-time analytics and risk calculations on streaming data
+- Execute algorithmic trading strategies in near real-time
+- Provides real-time dashboards for traders with market trends, alerts, and portfolio analytics
+- Send notifications and alerts via mobile or web apps using WebSockets

+In this scenario, AWS is the best service provider for the company for the following reasons:
+1. Scalability: AWS Kinesis can elastically scale to handle millions of events per second, which is necessary for volatile markets.
+2. Low-latency, stateful processing: Managed Flink supports complex event patterns, joins, and windowed aggregations, all of which are needed for trading analytics.
+3. Multi-protocol support: AWS can run REST APIs to do the trading, GraphQL for custom queries, and WebSockets to view live market feeds, all simultaneously.
+4. Ecosystem integration: Stock market integration with AWS services reduces operational overhead, while supporting advanced analytics.

 ## Case 2:
+A large retail chain wants to implement a real-time inventory and customer engagement system that:
+1. Tracks inventory levels across thousands of stores in real time
+2. Monitors point-of-sale (POS) transactions and sensor data to detect stockouts, high-demand items, or promotions effectiveness
+3. Sends real-time notifications to store staff and customers (e.g., low stock alerts, personalized promotions)
+4. Provides dashboards for regional managers showing sales trends, stock movement, and operational KPIs
+5. Supports dynamic pricing and targeted promotions based on real-time demand.

+In this scenario, AWS is the best service provider for the company for the following reasons:
+1. SQL-based streaming: Azure Stream Analytics allows for business teams to define rules for alerts, stock monitoring, and promotions without heavy coding.
+2. Real-time notifications: Web PubSub delivers instant updates to apps, dashboards, and store personnel.
+3. IoT + POS integration: Azure Event Hubs handles high-throughput event streams from multiple locations and devices.
+4. Seamless analytics and AI: Integrates easily with Databricks and Synapse for forecasting, recommendations, and dynamic pricing.
+5. Rapid deployment and scalability: Fully managed services reduce operational overhead while scaling to hundreds or thousands of stores.

 # Conclusion
 Each of the 3 providers all have some form of service for the different forms of remote data and real-time applications, each of which have varying levels of maturity and integration.

 AWS has the most mature API ecosystem of the three, with strong streaming and processing services, as well as good event and real-time integration.
-Its best use cases are for large-scale event systems, streaming pipelines, and Kinesis/MSK based real-time analytics.
+Its best use cases are for large-scale event systems, high-throughput, stateful streaming pipelines, and Kinesis/MSK based real-time analytics.

 Azure is the best in terms of user-friendly real-time tools like Azure APIM and PubSub, with great BI integration and good ingestion with Event Hubs that's also Kafka compatible.
 Its best use cases are for enterprises in need of simple and reliable real-time analytics pipelines that have minimal overhead, as well as SQl-first streaming and IoT real-time analytics scenarios.

 Google Cloud has extremely scalable and serverless ingestion with Pub/Sub, unified batch and stream processing with Dataflow, and a good real-time warehouse with BigQuery streaming and continuous queries.
 Its best use cases are for teams in need of fully managed real-time pipelines that can autoscale, and analytics-heavy scenarios making use of BigQuery.

 # References
-General Documentation:
+## General Documentation:
 - AWS documentation: https://docs.aws.amazon.com/
 - Azure documentation: https://learn.microsoft.com/en-us/azure/?product=popular
 - Google Cloud documentation: https://docs.cloud.google.com/docs